Daily High to Daily Low: Is It Safe to Buy The Kroger Co. (KR)?

 KR’s Market Performance

-KR stocks went down by -4.72% for the week, with a monthly jump of 3.53% and a quarterly performance of 18.93%, while its annual performance rate touched 53.05%.
-The volatility ratio for the week stands at 1.98% while the volatility levels for the past 30 days are set at 2.51% for The Kroger Co..
-The simple moving average for the period of the last 20 days is -0.04% for KR stocks with a simple moving average of 27.51% for the last 200 days.
+KR stocks went down by -1.95% for the week, with a monthly drop of -0.11% and a quarterly performance of 18.80%, while its annual performance rate touched 55.15%.
+The volatility ratio for the week stands at 2.32% while the volatility levels for the past 30 days are set at 2.47% for The Kroger Co..
+The simple moving average for the period of the last 20 days is -2.39% for KR stocks with a simple moving average of 24.00% for the last 200 days.

 Analysts’ Opinion of KR

-Many brokerage firms have already submitted their reports for KR stocks, with BofA Securities repeating the rating for KR by listing it as a “Buy.”
-The predicted price for KR in the upcoming period, according to BofA Securities is $75 based on the research report published on April 08th of the current year 2022.
+Many brokerage firms have already submitted their reports for KR stocks, with Exane BNP Paribas repeating the rating for KR by listing it as a “Neutral.”
+The predicted price for KR in the upcoming period, according to Exane BNP Paribas is $60 based on the research report published on April 22nd of the current year 2022.

-Telsey Advisory Group, on the other hand, stated in their research note that they expect to see KR reach a price target of $60, previously predicting the price at $54.
-The rating they have provided for KR stocks is “Outperform” according to the report published on March 04th, 2022.
+BofA Securities, on the other hand, stated in their research note that they expect to see KR reach a price target of $75, previously predicting the price at $61.
+The rating they have provided for KR stocks is “Buy” according to the report published on April 08th, 2022.

-Volatility was left at 2.51%, however, over the last 30 days, the volatility rate increased by 1.98%, as shares surge +3.79% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +29.08% upper at present.
+Volatility was left at 2.47%, however, over the last 30 days, the volatility rate increased by 2.32%, as shares sank -0.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +25.50% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at KR starting from COSSET YAEL, who sale 34,812 shares at the price of $59.50 back on Apr 07.
-After this action, COSSET YAEL now owns 140,477 shares of The Kroger Co., valued at $2,071,244 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at KR starting from Massa Timothy A, who sale 50,283 shares at the price of $58.03 back on Apr 21.
+After this action, Massa Timothy A now owns 163,956 shares of The Kroger Co., valued at $2,917,774 using the latest closing price.

-Aitken Stuart, the Senior Vice President of The Kroger Co., sale 44,593 shares at $59.62 during a trade that took place back on Apr 07, which means that Aitken Stuart is holding 162,207 shares at $2,658,456 based on the most recent closing price.
+COSSET YAEL, the Senior Vice President and CIO of The Kroger Co., sale 34,812 shares at $59.50 during a trade that took place back on Apr 07, which means that COSSET YAEL is holding 140,477 shares at $2,071,244 based on the most recent closing price.

 Stock Fundamentals for KR